CQWEO/ToGGleMyTrinh/README.md

             Object.CanCollide = not DisableSeek
             Object.CanTouch = not DisableSeek
         end
+	if Object.Parent and Object.Parent.Name == "Gate" then
+            Object.CanCollide = not DisableGate
+            Object.CanTouch = not DisableGate
+        end
         if Object.Name == "Painting_Small" then
             local RNG = math.random(1,19)
             if RNG == 18 then